DanielGavin/ols/README.md

 ./odinfmt.sh
 ```

 In order for `ols` to find symbols for builtin types and procedures, the `builtin` folder in the repo needs to be located next to the `ols` binary.
+Alternatively you can specify the path to this folder using the `OLS_BUILTIN_FOLDER` environment variable.

 ### Configuration